 Measuring optimisation results

-Track these metrics to assess roster optimisation effectiveness:
+Track these metrics to assess whether optimisation is working:

 Labour cost percentage